dallyshalla/starCraft/README.md

 Project starCraft

-Intends to free all people from any sort of centralization at a fundamental level.
+Intends to free all people from any sort of centralization at a fundamental level in item creation and issue.
 This project will complete a command line interface and API for others to use.

 Out of the box, anyone should be able to import a private key for SafeCoins http://maidsafe.net/safecoin